Book Summary: Positioning by Al Ries and Jack Trout

 The fourth chapter of the book looks at the perils of market leadership.
 The authors argue that being a market leader can be a double-edged sword.
 On the one hand, being a market leader can be very profitable.
 On the other hand, being a market leader can also make a company a target for competitors and can limit a company’s ability to innovate.
 The authors provide several examples of companies that lost their market leadership position and argue that the best way to avoid this fate is to constantly reposition oneself in the minds of consumers.

-See also Book Summary: The IT Marketing Crash Course by Raj Khera
+See also Book Summary: Marketing 3.0 by Philip Kotler

 Chapter 5: The Power of the Number Two